AerWyn81/HeadBlocks/docs/config/config.md

 With the `/hb options` command, you can set additional parameters for the heads easily with a GUI.
 You have two choices:
 - **Order:**
-  Order allows you to define an order in which the player will have to click on the heads in order to complete the event.
+  Order allows you to define an order in which the player will have to click on the heads to complete the event.
 In order to have clear instructions for your players, once the order is defined, you have to go in the configuration file `locations.yml` and name the heads.
 The name will appear in the chat when a player clicks on a head if the order is incorrect.
 It is also possible to put several heads at the same order level. **The order is defined as follows: the order in the GUI is authoritative, the smaller the value, the higher the priority.**

 - **ClickCounter:**
-  The clickCounter allows to define a maximum number of clicks on the head.
+  The clickCounter allows defining a maximum number of clicks on the head.
   It is global.
   If the number is reached, the head is no longer clickable and the rewards are not distributed.
   If you increase the number, it will be possible for your players to click on it again.